blorente/decorat/wiki/stories/the_promotion.md

 A couple of urban fliers zoomed past the train, towards one of the Medicae buildings.
 They were painted in arbites bronze, shining bright against the red and white backdrop.

 That didn't help Jorrick's mood.
-"Bet they're coming from the Graters, those ninkers."
+"Bet they're coming from the Grids, those ninkers."

 I sighed.
 They probably were, on their way to drop some poor soul.
 "They are fulfilling their duty, just like you and me."

 "Ha!
 Cleaning up the mess of the Mechanicum?
 Some job that is."

 "Shush!
 Don't speak like that!"
+I was the one shouting now.
 At the sound of my voice, people lifted their heads, startled.

 "It just ain't right!
 How long do you think till one of those Pods drives _you_ nuts?
 Talk about the Emperor all you want, but I see what they're doing to you."

 "Jorrick!"
-I was the one shouting now.
 Why were people staring at me?
 Jorrick was the one shouting heresy!

 "I know, I know."
 His tone softened, suddenly realizing he had crossed a line.
 "Just worry abot my caffeine supply, is all".